dfighter1312/data-science-collection/README.md

 ## Structure of the repository

 The repository is divided into topics, and each topic's material is contained within a folder.
-There are 3 aspects covered across the topics, and I will index it in this `README.md` file.
+There are 4 aspects covered across the topics, and I will index it in this `README.md` file.

+Since it is a set of mini-projects, there is no or just a little overlap between projects.
+However, it should be a must to combine ideas I have learned in these projects to make a capstone project (which I believe should have been conducted after every 20 mini-projects).

 ### Exploratory Data Analysis